Snowflake-Labs/terraform-provider-snowflake/docs/resources/user_public_keys.md

 - **id** (String) The ID of this resource.
 - **rsa_public_key** (String) Specifies the user’s RSA public key; used for key-pair authentication.
 Must be on 1 line without header and trailer.
 - **rsa_public_key_2** (String) Specifies the user’s second RSA public key; used to rotate the public and Public keys for key-pair authentication based on an expiration schedule set by your organization.
 Must be on 1 line without header and trailer.

-### Read-Only

-- **rsa_public_key_2_fp** (String) Specifies the user’s second RSA public key; used to rotate the public and Public keys for key-pair authentication based on an expiration schedule set by your organization.
-Must be on 1 line without header and trailer.
-- **rsa_public_key_fp** (String) Specifies the user’s RSA public key; used for key-pair authentication.
-Must be on 1 line without header and trailer.